black-studio/black-studio-tinymce-widget/README.md

 4. Add as many `Visual Editor` widgets as you want to the desired sidebar(s).
 5. Fill in title and (rich) text for your widgets.

+Note: the plugin doesn't have nor requires any settings.

 ## Screenshots ##

 ### 1. Black Studio TinyMCE Widget in Visual mode ###